Why travel with us?

 Yes!
 We have a lot of boats available, so you can start a tour any day you want.

 It's up to you!
 You can book a cabin or the whole ship to yourself.

 By car: You take a 6 passenger SUV for 2.5 hours from Panama City to the port of Carti.
 There, you take a 45 min to 1 hour water taxi to the island where your boat is anchored.

-At what time do I get to the boat?
+At what time do I get picked up in the morning to get to the boat?

-Between 10:30 and 11:30 am depending on number of people getting dropped off at different islands/boats.
+At 5am to be at the dock at 8:30am and on the boat by 10:30am, depending on number of people getting dropped off at different islands/boats.

 At what time do I leave the boat?